xiumingzhang/xiuminglib/doc/source/index.rst

         location so that a cluster of machines on the NFS can all use the build.

-        If you only need Blender on a local machine, for which you can ``sudo``, then dependency installations are almost automatic -- just run ``install_deps.sh``.
-When I did this, I had to ``skip-osl``.
+        If you only need Blender on a local machine, for which you can ``sudo``, then dependency installations are almost automatic -- just run ``install_deps.sh``, although when I did this, I had to ``skip-osl`` to complete the run, for some reason I didn't take time to find out.

-        but if you are feeling lucky, you can try conda one-liners (like `this one <https://anaconda.org/kitsune.one/python-blender>`_) for a pre-built one, although I doubt it will just work magically.

         Blender 2.80 made some API changes that are incompatible with this library, so please make sure you check out